-Pursuant to Article 51bis of the Law of 4 August 1992 on mortgage credit (the Mortgage Credit Law) a receivable secured by an All Sums Mortgage which is registered in the Register of Cover Assets shall rank in priority to any receivable which arises after the date of the registration and which is also secured by the same All Sums Mortgage.
+Pursuant to Article 81quater and 81quinquies of the Law of 16 December 1851 on mortgages (the Mortgage Law) a receivable secured by an All Sums Mortgage which is registered in the Register of Cover Assets shall rank in priority to any receivable which arises after the date of the registration and which is also secured by the same All Sums Mortgage.
 Whereas the receivable registered in the Register of Cover Assets ranks in priority to further loans, it will have equal ranking with loans or debts which existed at the time of the registration and which were secured by the same All Sums Mortgage, unless stipulated otherwise in the issue conditions.

-Pursuant to Article 51 § 2 of the Mortgage Credit Law, advances granted under a revolving facility secured by a mortgage can be registered in the Register of Cover Assets.
+Pursuant to Article 81quater §2 of the Mortgage Law, advances granted under a revolving facility secured by a mortgage can be registered in the Register of Cover Assets.
 The advance will benefit from the privileges and mortgages securing the revolving facility.
 The advance registered in the Register of Cover Assets will rank in priority to further advances that are granted after the date of registration.
 However, an advance registered in the Register of Cover Assets will have equal ranking with other advances which existed at the time of the registration transfer and which were secured by the same Mortgage, unless stipulated otherwise in the issue conditions.